96boards/opencv-color-tracking-demo/README.md

   pip install numpy
   pip install imutils
   ```
+  Note that numpy install takes a while.
+Good time to get some tea.

 6. Download, build and install OpenCV version 3.2.0 (update commands/directory names below if a different version is used)
   ```